iu-parfunc/ecoop24-marmoset-artifact/README.md

   working directory and the `$HOME` in the container is `/root`.
 The `run.sh` script in this directory may serve as a master script to run either the `small` set of inputs or the full set (the default).
-The two folders `~/vsGibbon` and `~/vsGHC` contain benchmarks to evaluate Marmoset against Gibbon and GHC, following the Evaluation section of the paper.
+The two folders `~/vsGibbon`, `~/vsGHC` and `~/vsSML` contain benchmarks to evaluate Marmoset against Gibbon, GHC and standard ML, following the Evaluation section of the paper.
 The `~/marmoset` directory contains the Gibbon compiler with the Marmoset extension.
 The code is pre-built and available in `$PATH` as `gibbon` (Marmoset is activated by `gibbon` flags).